zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity04.md

   resource record’s data to a single contiguous string, as specified in [RFC 7208, section 3.3][RFC7208#3.3].

+* "DNS Lookup" - The term is used when a recursive lookup is used, though any changes to the DNS tree introduced by an [undelegated test] must be respected.
+Compare with "[Send]".

-* "Send" - The term is used when a query is sent to a specific server (server IP address).
+* "Send" - The term "send" (to an IP address) is used when a DNS query is sent to a specific name server IP address.
+Compare with "[DNS Lookup]".

 [Argument List]:                                                ../ArgumentsForTestCaseMessages.md
 [Bgp.tools]:                                                    https://bgp.tools/